utechnique/universal_tools/README.md

 Some of the noteworthy concepts implemented in the UT library:
 * Smart pointers: UniquePtr, SharedPtr, WeakPtr.
 * Containers: Array, Map, Tree, AVL Tree.
-* Multithreading: Thread, Job, Mutex, Synchronized, RWLock, ScopeLock.
+* Multithreading: Thread, Job, Mutex, Synchronized, RWLock, ScopeLock, Atomic.
 * Nonblocking native console: input and output are asynchronous (input string is always on the bottom line).
 * Serialization system: entities can be serialized in binary or text (json and xml formats are supported) form.
 * Modern error handling: ut::Result (similar to std::Expected) and ut::Optional (same as std::Optional).
-* Move semantics: ut::Move.
+* ut::Function (similar to std::function) and ut::Task.
 * Signal and slots: ut::Signal (similar to 'signal2' library of boost).
 * Network: ut::Socket and ut::Client/ut::Server for client-server model (still is experimental).
 * Encryption: Sha2, Bpkdf2, HMac, AES128.
+* Advanced thread pool with combiner that supports recursion.
+* 'ut_c03' branch supports c++03.

 ### Contribute